nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-04-09-SequenceOnC4.md

 ```

 ## Conclusion
 Years ago if I had to choose between a sequence and communication diagram I always chose communication diagram.
-Since I started C4 I found it eazy to create simple sequence diagrams derived from container diagram as highlighted in the previous session.
+Since I started C4 I found it easy to create simple sequence diagrams derived from container diagram as highlighted in the previous session.

 I prefer creating communication diagram at high-level interaction between applications.